 Happy staff are loyal, hard-working staff.
 Take the time to listen to them, improve their working conditions and be flexible enough to accommodate their needs.
 The industry has a high staff turnover but that doesn’t mean you have to join the crowd; build a culture of listening, understanding and improvement and involve all your staff in this.

 Despite efforts in retention, recruitment will always play a significant part in your resourcing; put a strategy in place to manage resourcing around seasonal demands and build-in contingencies for unexpected requirements.
-Ensure you have formalised staff profiles to make recruiting for the same roles easier and use best practice to get those people on-board.
-Park City can help you with creating this strategy along with the recruitment process, ensuring everything is in order to make taking-on staff hassle-free and conforming to law.
+Ensure you have formalised staff profiles to make recruiting for the same roles easier and use best practices to get those people on board.
+Park City can help you with creating this strategy along with the recruitment process, ensuring everything is in order to make taking-on staff hassle-free and conforming to the law.

 This goes without saying, but Hospitality 101 is treating every customer like they’re a VIP.
-Every customer has value and a potential to be an enhancement or a detriment to your brand - the rise of social media ensured that every customer is empowered to influence others in an instant.
-Ensure your staff have training to understand the importance of service and know that going the extra mile should be part of their role day-in, day-out.
+Every customer has value and the potential to be an enhancement or a detriment to your brand – the rise of social media ensures that every customer is empowered to influence others in an instant.
+Ensure your staff have the training to understand the importance of service and know that going the extra mile should be part of their role day in, day-out.
 Your appraisal and performance management strategies should enforce this.

 Park City can help you ensure your HR and training needs are catered for, leaving you free to concentrate on other aspects demanding your attention.
 What’s more, we offer great training courses for your managers (including yourself) along with coaching that will help you lead and manage more effectively.

-Our coaching services helps you improve your communication, how you manage your time, make decisions and focus on improving both the organisation’s performance and your own.
+Our coaching services help you improve your communication, how you manage your time, make decisions and focus on improving both the organisation’s performance and your own.